 - People skills (as in leading and participating in teams).

 - In-depth knowledge of computer languages and applications.

 - Capability to work under pressure and meet deadlines.

 - Adapt well to frequent change.

 Related Career Titles

-*Aeronautical Design Engineer *Aeronautical Engineer *Aeronautical Research Engineer *Aeronautical Test Engineer *Astronautic Engineer *Structural Analysts *Thermal Analysts *Orbital Mechanics Engineers *Loads Analysts
+*Aeronautical Design Engineer *Aeronautical Engineer *Aeronautical Research Engineer *Aeronautical Test Engineer *Astronautic Engineer *Structural Analyst *Thermal Analysts *Orbital Mechanics Engineer *Loads Analyst